JanHerca/urantiapedia/output/wikijs/en/article/Gloriann_Harris/The_privilege_of_individual_ministry.md

 Spiritual transformation is the key.
 We are born again in the spirit and all things are new.
 First you must be spiritually transformed for the magic (as it were) to work.

 Spiritual transformation: Be you therefore perfect, not do you therefore perfect and wonderful things.
 Jesus would reiterate: In the kingdom you must _be_ righteous in order to do righteous.
 In the kingdom _being_ righteous by faith must precede _doing_ righteous in the _daily lives_ of the mortals of the earth.
 Starting study groups, placing books in libraries, visiting the sick, telling people about _The URANTIA Book_, raising money to translate the book, helping a person in distress, hosting conferences, even the intellectual interpretation shared at study group meetings — these things are _doing_ righteous.
 We must _be_ righteous _in order to do_ righteous. _Being_ righteous by faith must _precede doing_ righteous in _daily life_.
 Please not though, “doing righteous in daily life,” _daily_ life.
-We should not fail to make note of the fact that we are told, “_[Jesus] not only meant well, but he went about actually doing good._” ([UB 141:3.6](/en/The_Urantia_Book/141#p3_6)) We also read, “_...one must do something as well as be something._” ([UB 115:1.1](/en/The_Urantia_Book/115#p1_1)) [Italics mine].
+We should not fail to make note of the fact that we are told, “_[Jesus] not only meant well, but he went about actually doing good._” (<a id="a96_946"></a>[UB 141:3.6](/en/The_Urantia_Book/141#p3_6)) We also read, “_...one must do something as well as be something._” (<a id="a96_1060"></a>[UB 115:1.1](/en/The_Urantia_Book/115#p1_1)) [Italics mine].

 So, let us assume that we have a group of spiritually transformed individuals all ready to go about actually doing good — diverse personalities with radically different intellectual attitudes each striving to do good with his own original endowments of mind, body, and soul... and experiencing a threat to social harmony and fraternal peace, What is our unifier?
 How do we achieve harmony — while we lead individual lives of originality and freedom before God?